firefly2442/path-commander/README.md

 can use `get_tree().get_root().print_stray_nodes()` to debug and find them.
 If the code ever calls `instance()` but then discarding it without `add_child()` or if the code is using `remove_child()` without `queue_free()` these are cases that would create stray nodes.
+* The `.ogg` sound files needed to be re-imported with loop turned off to prevent them from continuously playing and looping.

 ## References and Tutorials